riplrt/riplrt.github.io/_posts/2020-03-27-covid19-quaran-times.md

 subtitle: A discussion on self-isolation during the new-age pandemic
 ---

-*By Donna Oh, Kylie Daguio, Nicole Benavides, Adria  Guajardo Allen, Shana Zadron*
+*By Donna Oh, Kylie Daguio, Nicole Benavides, Adria  Guajardo Allen, Shana Zadron.*

 <p>As soon as the world greeted the turn of the decade, it seemed that the new year was determined to make its mark in recent history.
 Like checking off a crisis to-do list, 2020 has sacked and pillaged through each month so far with a “hot-spot” item:</p>